 I am a new student and cannot access My Library Account

 Sometimes new students will try and access their account before the Library has had a chance to load new records into the Library System.
-In this case please contact email@example.com and a Circulation staff member may be able to assist you.
+In this case please contact firstname.lastname@example.org and a public services staff member may be able to assist you.

 Is video reference available?